 4. All other things being equal, a claim that’s attested by multiple, independent sources is more reliable than one that isn’t.

-5. The claims have to be plausible in their historical context – in this case, that of a Jew living in early-to-mid-first-century Israel.
+5. The claims have to be plausible in their historical context – in this case, that of a Jew living in early first-century Israel.

 To understand that fifth criterion better, let’s take a look at that historical context.